MicroEJ/docs/glossary.rst

       MicroEJ Simulator allows running MicroEJ Applications on a target hardware simulator on the developer’s desktop computer.
 The MicroEJ Simulator runs one or more MicroEJ mock that mimics the hardware functionality.
 It enables developers to develop their MicroEJ Applications without the need of hardware.

    Studio
-      MicroEJ Studio allows application developers to write a MicroEJ Sandboxed Application, run it on a Virtual Device, deploy it on a MicroEJ-ready device, and publish it to a `MicroEJ Forge <https://www.microej.com/product/forge/>`_ instance.
+      MicroEJ Studio is the part of the SDK that can be rebranded by customers for their specific ecosystem.
+It allows application developers to write a MicroEJ Sandboxed Application, run it on a Virtual Device, deploy it on a MicroEJ-ready device, and publish it to a `MicroEJ Forge <https://www.microej.com/product/forge/>`_ instance.

    VEE
       MICROEJ VEE is an applications container.
 VEE stands for Virtual Execution Environment, and refers to the first implementation that embeds a virtual 32-bit processor, hence the term "Virtual".
 MICROEJ VEE runs on any OS/RTOS commonly used in embedded systems (FreeRTOS, QP/C, uc/OS, ThreadX, embOS, Mbed OS, Zephyr OS, VxWorks, PikeOS, Integrity, Linux, QNX, …) and can also run without RTOS (bare-metal) or proprietary RTOS.
 MICROEJ VEE includes the small MEJ32, along with a wide range of libraries (Add-On Libraries and Foundation Libraries).

    Virtual Device
       A MicroEJ Virtual Device is a software package that includes the simulation part of a MicroEJ Firmware: runtime, libraries and application(s).
-It can be run on any PC without the need of MicroEJ Studio.
-In case a MicroEJ Multi-Sandbox Firmware, it is also used for testing a MicroEJ Sandboxed Application in MicroEJ Studio.
+It can be run on any PC without the need of the SDK.
+In case a MicroEJ Multi-Sandbox Firmware, it is also used for developing a MicroEJ Sandboxed Application in the SDK.

 ..
    | Copyright 2008-2022, MicroEJ Corp.
 Content in this space is free